fluxcd/website/content/en/flux/use-cases/gh-actions-auto-pr.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

 You can use the [GitHub Pull Request Action] workflow to automatically open a pull request against a destination branch.
 When `staging` is merged into the `main` branch, changes are deployed in production.
+Be sure to delete the branch after merging so that the workflow runs the next time that the image automation finds something to change.

 {{% alert title="Additional options" %}}
 The "GitHub Pull Request Action" reference linked above documents more options, like `pr_reviewer` and `pr_assignee`, that setting will help make this workflow more usable.
 You can assign reviewers, labels, (use markdown emojis in the `pr_body`, make variable substitutions in the title, etc.)